 Wardrobe- Models are generally expected to bring clothing to shoots.
 Some photographers provide some wardrobe but not all the time.
 Some things you should invest in: Heels- black, white, red nude,.
 Closed and open toe

 Several styles of jeans, shorts, skirts, dresses, bikinis and lingerie’

 Also stock up on cheap costume jewelry.
 Try to not wear anything expensive to a shoot.

 Most things you can get at discount and thrift stores.
 Then there are garage sales, Goodwill and so forth.
 There is also eBay and several Asian websites.
 Buy cheap and just get a little here and a little there.
 It will build up over time.

 MODEL BAG- This is something EVERY model needs to have.
-What you keep in it can vary slightly but I feel it should contain the following:
+What you keep in it can vary slightly but I feel it should contain at least the following:

 Panties- bikini cut, lace, boycut and thong, white/nude/black